openshift/openshift-client-python/readme.md

 ### Advanced contexts
-If you are unable to use a KUBECONFIG environment variable or need fine grained control over the server/credentials you communicate with for each invocation, use openshift-python contexts.
+If you are unable to use a KUBECONFIG environment variable or need fine grained control over the server/credentials you communicate with for each invocation, use openshift-client-python contexts.
 Contexts can be nested and cause oc invocations within them to use the most recently established context information.